ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_secret_masking.rst

 Propagation from a worker to the controller happens when the worker sends its results, and only workers forked after that point inherit the new secret.
 Workers that are already running, such as those executing the same task for other hosts, do not see it.
 If a plugin needs a value masked across every host in the current task, register it on the controller before the task runs, for example in a vars plugin or through the ``register_secret`` filter in an earlier task.

 .. note::
    Masking works by searching output for the exact registered string.
 See :ref:`playbooks_secret_masking` for the minimum and maximum secret lengths and the word boundary rule that applies to short secrets.
 Register the secret in every form that could appear in output.
 A base64 encoded or URL encoded copy of a registered secret is a different string and is not masked.
+The JSON-escaped form of a secret is the one exception.
+Because most Ansible output and module data is JSON, the registry derives the escaped forms of each secret itself, with and without ``\uXXXX`` escapes for non-ASCII characters, and masks those as well.

 The ``ansible.module_utils.secrets`` API
 ========================================